 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is consumer culture.
 Mel of Caramel (Learner at Love) did a post recently called Buy Now Pay Later that mentioned images she'd seen pictures of luxury vehicles accessing food banks.
 It got me thinking about the pressures to consume newer, bigger, shinier things, and how some… Continue reading What is… Consumer Culture

 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
 When dig down deep to the core, what is it that makes you, you?
 I think a major part of the foundation of who we are is the sum of our life experiences.
 No one else has had the exact… Continue reading What Is It That Makes You, You?

 Escaping the Emotional Roller Coaster by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
 What is a super-feeler?
-The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
+It's someone who struggles with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
 The book focuses on emotional sensitivity; this is… Continue reading Book Review: Escaping the Emotional Roller Coaster

 The Subtle Art of Not Giving A F*ck by Mark Manson claims to provide "a counterintuitive approach to living a good life."
 He wrote this book in reaction to the problems he saw in the self-help industry.
 His own background is as a blogger; there's no indication that he has a background in psychology or… Continue reading Book Review: The Subtle Art of Not Giving a F*ck